Electric hook up

 You should then follow the wiring as per the diagram to connect your MultiPlus inverter/charger to the two consumer units.
 Any non-inverter loads (i.e. appliances or plug sockets that should only work when connected to hook up) can be connected to the first consumer unit.

-Check out our article on consumer units for more guidance on wiring as well as MCB / RCD selection.
+Check out our article about consumer units for more guidance on wiring as well as MCB / RCD selection.

 Need help with the rest of your electrical system?